Heckie75/eQ-3-radiator-thermostat/eq-3-radiator-thermostat-api.md

                + request via handle 411
 ```

 Data will be returned via notification handle.
-Newer devices (firmwares) always return all details of the device.
+Newer devices (firmwares > 1.1) always return all details of the device.
 Older devices only return bytes 7 to 10 if vacation mode is active.
 Bytes 11 to 15 are not available at all.

 ```
 Notification handle = 0x0421 value: 02 01 09 50 04 1e 00 00 00 00 18 03 2a 22 07